caofan/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: We can find naked twins for each unit and eliminate the naked twins from the possibilities of peers within the unit.
+This procedure should be perform repeatedly until the board does not change by the strategy.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Compared to normal sudoku, the diagonal sudoku has two more diagonal units.
+We can add the diagonal units to the unit list and thus constrain that each digit occur only once along the diagonals.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame